Revolutionary Depin Rideshare Platform CRUIZ Rewards Early Adopters With Crypto Incentives

+(MENAFN- GlobeNewsWire - Nasdaq) CRUIZ proposes several competitive advantages over traditional ridesharing platforms.

-(MENAFN- Zex PR Wire) Dubai, UAE, 11th April 2024, ZEX PR WIRE , The team behind CRUIZ has announced the launch of its avant-garde rideshare service.
+DUBAI, UAE, April 11, 2024 (GLOBE NEWSWIRE) -- The team behind CRUIZ has announced the launch of its avant-garde rideshare service.
 This AI-driven platform, leveraging DePIN technology, aims to redefine urban travel.
 Unlike traditional services, CRUIZ rewards early users and referrers with points that can be converted into CRUIZ tokens.
 These tokens hold real-value, offering versatility in their use, from purchasing rideshare services to holding potential for investment growth.

 Pioneering Economic Benefits for Drivers and Passengers